Michael J Fox-backed NZ study reveals vital Parkinson's puzzle piece

-A Kiwi-led study, backed by Hollywood star Michael J Fox's world-renowned charity, has gained fresh insights into one gene's crucial role in Parkinson's disease.
+A New Zealand-led study, backed by Hollywood star Michael J Fox's world-renowned charity, has gained fresh insights into one gene's crucial role in Parkinson's disease.

 Parkinson's is a progressive neurodegenerative condition caused by a lack of dopamine in the brain, resulting in slow and awkward movement.

-Despite decades of research, and its impact on one in 500 Kiwis and millions more around the world, the disease remains a medical mystery.
+Despite decades of research, and its impact on one in 500 New Zealanders and millions more around the world, the disease remains a medical mystery.

 Doctors don't yet know why most people develop it and for those diagnosed, there's no cure.